common-workflow-language/user_guide/src/introduction/basic-concepts.md

 An expression tool is a wrapper for a JavaScript expression.
-It can be used to simplify workflows and command-line tools, moving common parts of a workflow execution into reusable JavaScript code, that takes inputs and produces outputs like a command-line tool.
+It can be used to simplify workflows and command-line tools, moving common parts of a workflow execution into reusable JavaScript code that takes inputs and produces outputs like a command-line tool.

 The workflow is a process that contains steps.
 Steps can be other